michael-e/email_newsletter_manager/readme.md

 ## Param Pool value

 If you use the Email Newsletter field to be output to the param pool (for Data Source chaining), output will be the __sender ID (i.e. the handle)__!
 (This seems to be the most useful output.)

+## $root and $workspace parameters

+The ENM adds the `pseudo_root` value to the email newsletters database table.
+This allows to inject `$root` and `$workspace` parameters to the Email Templates Manager's (ETM) XSLT process although newsletter sending in the ENM is running as a background process (i.e. without any Apache context).

+If you are using the ENM field in the Symphony backend, the `$root` parameter value will be the __root of the backend__.
+So if your Symphony backend runs on a special domain or protocol, please double-check that the parameters provide the desired results in your email templates.